gshamay/SR-GNN/README.md

 It was updated by Gil Shamay(gshamay@gmail.com) and Alex Danieli (alex.daniels85@gmail.com)

-RecSys course project, Spring 2020, Ben Gurion University of teh Negev, Israel
+RecSys course project, Spring 2020, Ben Gurion University of the Negev, Israel

 The original code is located @ https://github.com/CRIPAC-DIG/SR-GNN